IS SILENCE A VIRTUE

 INTRODUCTION

 Is silence a virtue in a world that has become domineering, opinionated, combative, and contentious with an angry spirit to facilitate its way; provoking dispute, quarrelsome in nature; violent in its demeanor?
-Are we seeing a minority gaining control due to such characteristics?
+Are we seeing a minority gaining control due to such circumstances?

 Is Silence a Virtue